 For sample code about how to perform these steps, see Sample: Enable Field Security For An Entity.

 Use the following field permission columns to set whether the specified field security profile can create, read, or update a column.
 You can set or compare the value for these columns by using the

 If low privilege users are given Read access to the field security profile entity, they can see what profiles other users have and find other users with access to secured attributes they are interested in.
 They can then use social engineering techniques to get assigned a profile with access to those secured attributes.

 Which attributes can be secured?

-To see which attributes can be secured, you can query the entity metadata for the following properties:
+To see which columns can be secured, you can query the table definition for the following properties: